rreece/quarto-example/README.md

 Documentation:

 - [ ] Finish Quick start in this README
+- [ ] Better example of making plots through jupyter
+- [ ] Make a table by reading csv?

 Build:

 - [x] GitHub Actions for testing for build artifacts before deployment
 - [x] Change GitHub Actions to use this Makefile
-- [ ] Conditionally build different parts of the document
+- [x] Conditionally build different parts of the document: `make html`
+- [ ] Make pdf output-file configurable?
 - [ ] Automatically get Makefile variables from `_quarto.yml`
 - [ ] Make bibliography optional
 - [ ] Makefile target for starting a new document
-- [ ] Make it easy to create a small single page doc
+- [ ] Make it easy to create a small single page doc/webpage
+- [ ] Support rendering a document from `./` with no sub-directories?

 Rendering issues: